playmakerchain/powerplay-builtins/descriptions.md

 ## Library Builtin
 - `builtin.sol`

-    The VeChainThor builtin contracts are encapsulated in library Builtin.
+    The PowerPlay builtin contracts are encapsulated in library Builtin.
 It's very easy to use it for the developer, just import it.

 ## instance contracts
 - `CommodityInfo.sol`